Abdullah Shehab

 Ahmad Mesmar

-Ahmed Agabroun
+Ahmed Aljizeeri

 Consultant Cardiologist, Associate Professor, Mohamed bin Rashid University, Dubai Medical College, Dubai, United Arab Emirates

-Ahmed Agabroun
+Ahmed Gabroun

 Professor of Cardiology, Ain Shams University, Cairo, Egypt